PeterDietzler/python-beispiele/RaindancerControlCenter/README.md

 # RaindancerControlCenter
-Control Center running on PI or PC for the Raindancer Firmware
+Control Center running on PI or PC for the Raindancer Firmware in Ardumower Projekt

 Currently Under Development!!!